 CampusDoc is meant for talented students interested in video storytelling who want to delve deeper into issues they care about, as well as develop their visual storytelling skills beyond what is required in standard broadcast journalism.

 To apply to the programme, your English language skills must be at CEFR level B2.
 In addition you:

 - are an advanced student, preferably in Journalism, Media, or Film;

 - possess existing journalism/video skills – either through education or through work;

 - demonstrate a serious interest in documentary film making.

 - a pitch* in which you present your plan for the documentary;

 After your learning agreement has been signed by Hogeschool Utrecht, you will receive an invitation for the pitch from the minor contact person.

-The first pitch round will take place late April.
+The first round of pitches will take place late March/early April.
 Round 2 is scheduled for late May/early June.

 The minor will take you through the entire process of documentary film production: from concept to premier.
 You will also complete additional video assignments and work on perfecting your technical and storytelling skills, as well as develop a distribution plan based on your expectations and goals for the film.